MyMICDS/MyMICDS-v2/API Endpoints.md

 - `error` - Null if success, string containing error if failure.
 - `baseURL` - Base URL all Daily Bulletins are stored in.
 - `bulletins` - Array of bulletins names from newest to oldest.
 Null if error.

+### `/daily-bulletin/parsed`
+Gets a JSON object for the parsed bulletin, containing announcements in the daily bulletin.

+#### Parameters
+- `date` - query parameter named date, has to be parsable by Date constrcuter.

+#### Response
+- `error` - Null if success, string containing error if failure.
+- `data` - Object containing parsed information.